-Auditability cannot be compromised.
-Approvals hierarchies are important to make sure that mistakes - or intentional malfeasance - are identified.
-Audit trails must be maintained to track every change.
+However, auditability cannot be compromised.
+Approvals hierarchies are important to make sure that mistakes - or intentional malfeasance - aren't reflected on financial statements, and audit trails must be maintained to track every change.

 Conclusion

 Many organizations today are challenged to understanding the extent of their lease portfolio, the data they need for lease measurements, the latest accounting methodology and how to stay on top of any lease account changes.